 If TRV027 is approved for the indication of AHF, it will be used with standard loop diuretic therapy and may result in reduced need for vasodilators and/or inotropes.
-We also are aware of three product candidates in mid- to late-stage clinical development for AHF, specifically serelaxin, which is being developed by Novartis and currently is in Phase 3 clinical trials in patients with AHF; omecamity mecarbil, which is being developed by Amgen in collaboration with Cytokinetics Incorporated, and currently is in Phase 2b clinical trials in patients with AHF and chronic heart failure; and ularitide, which is being developed by Cardiorentis and currently is in Phase 3 clinical trials for AHF.
-In addition, several product candidates are in mid- to late-stage clinical development for the failure which may, if approved, reduce the incidence of AHF.
-These product candidates include LCZ-696 from Novartis and Mydicar from Celladon.
+We also are aware of three product candidates in mid- to late-stage clinical development for AHF, specifically REASANZTM, or serelaxin, which is being developed by Novartis and currently is in Phase 3 clinical trials in patients with AHF; omecantiv mecarbil, which is being developed by Amgen in collaboration with Cytokinetics Incorporated, and currently is in Phase 2b clinical trials in patients with AHF and chronic heart failure; and ularitide, which is being developed by Cardiorentis and recently completed Phase 3 clinical trials for AHF.
+In addition, recently launched drugs for treating chronic heart failure such as ENTRESTO® from Novartis for preserved ejection fraction heart failure, as well as other chronic heart failure products in development, have the potential to reduce the incidence of AHF.